 proof checks for the absence of runtime errors as well as the conformance of the program with its specifications.

 The tool for formal verification of the SPARK language is called GNATprove.
 It checks for conformance with the SPARK subset and performs flow analysis and proof of the source code.
-Several other tools support the SPARK language, including both the GNAT compiler and the GPS integrated development environment.
+Several other tools support the SPARK language, including both the GNAT compiler and the GNAT Studio integrated development environment.

 A trivial example¶

 We start with a simple example of a subprogram in Ada that uses SPARK